lnbits/lnbits/lnbits/extensions/boltcards/README.md

 ***Always backup all keys that you're trying to write on the card.
 Without them you may not be able to change them in the future!***

-## LNURLw
-Create a withdraw link within the LNURLw extension before adding a card.
-Enable the `Use unique withdraw QR codes to reduce 'assmilking'` option.

 ## Setting the card - bolt-nfc-android-app (easy way)
 So far, regarding the keys, the app can only write a new key set on an empty card (with zero keys). **When you write non zero (and 'non debug') keys, they can't be rewrite with this app.** You have to do it on your computer.

 - Read the card with the app.
 Note UID so you can fill it in the extension later.
 - Write the link on the card.
 It shoud be like `YOUR_LNBITS_DOMAIN/boltcards/api/v1/scan/{card_uid}`
-    - `{card_uid}` is optional.
-This field denotes the 14-character (7 byte) UID unique to each NFC cardr from the factory.
-    - If you include the `{card_uid}`, there is a slight potential privacy leak where each place you tap your card will see this `{card_uid}` in plain-text.
-As one example, merchants could potentially use this static identifier for the card to build a profile around you.
-If you are on a shared, large LNBits host this option is probably best for you as the system is more efficient this way.
-    - If you don't include `{card_uid}`, then you will have gained a tiny bit more privacy by not exposing any static identifier to anyone.
-The downside to this is that the processing LNBits does after you tap your card is more computationally expensive.
-If you are on a dedicated, private LNBits instance this option is probably best for you as the efficiency gains of adding `{card_uid}` are irrelevant in this use case.

 - Add new card in the extension.
-    - Leaving any key array empty means that key is 16bytes of zero (00000000000000000000000000000000).
+    - Set a max sats per transaction.
+Any transaction greater than this amount will be rejected.
+    - Set a max sats per day.
+After the card spends this amount of sats in a day, additional transactions will be rejected.
+    - Set a card name.
+This is just for your reference inside LNBits.
+    - Set the card UID.
+This is the unique identifier on your NFC card and is 7 bytes.
+        - If on an Android device with a newish version of Chrome, you can click the icon next to the input and tap your card to autofill this field.
+    - Advanced Options
+        - Card Keys (k0, k1, k2) will be automatically generated if not explicitly set.
+            - Set to 16 bytes of 0s (00000000000000000000000000000000) to leave the keys in debug mode.
             - GENERATE KEY button fill the keys randomly.
 If there is "debug" in the card name, a debug set of keys is filled instead.
-    - Leaving initial counter empty means zero.
+    - Click CREATE CARD button
-- Open the card details. **Backup the keys.** Scan the QR with the app to write the keys on the card.
+- Click the QR code button next to a card to view its details.
+You can scan the QR code with the Android app to import the keys.
+- Click the "KEYS / AUTH LINK" button to copy the auth URL to the clipboard.
+You can then paste this into the Android app to import the keys.
+- Tap the NFC card to write the keys to the card.

 ## Setting the card - computer (hard way)

 Follow the guide.

-The URI should be `lnurlw://YOUR-DOMAIN.COM/boltcards/api/v1/scan?p=00000000000000000000000000000000&c=0000000000000000`
+The URI should be `lnurlw://YOUR-DOMAIN.COM/boltcards/api/v1/scan/{YOUR_card_uid}?p=00000000000000000000000000000000&c=0000000000000000`

 Then fill up the card parameters in the extension.
 Card Auth key (K0) can be omitted.
 Initical counter can be 0.